OfficeDev/office-js-docs-pr/docs/outlook/item-multi-select.md

 ## Prerequisites to preview item multi-select

-To preview the multi-select feature, install Outlook on Windows (Version 2209 build 15629.20110 or later).
+To preview the multi-select feature, install Outlook on Windows, starting with Version 2209 (Build 15629.20110).
 Once installed, join the [Office Insider program](https://insider.office.com/join/windows) and select the **Beta Channel** option to access Office beta builds.

 ## Set up your environment